-Alternative B would have similar noise impacts as with the proposed project associated with construction, operation and maintenance, decommissioning, non-transportation sources, and traffic.
+Alternative B would have similar noise impacts as with the proposed project associated with construction, operation and maintenance, decommissioning, nontransportation sources, and traffic.
 Remediation facilities (i.e., pipelines, roads, or utility connections) would not be required and construction noise impacts would be reduced compared to the proposed project.
 This alternative would require 60 new monitoring wells to be constructed as well as replacement wells over the remediation period; however, the potential locations of additional wells remains in both California and Arizona, and Mitigation Measures NOISE-1, NOISE-2, and NOISE-3 would be required to reduce the potential for noise impacts at all sensitive receptors.
-Alternative B would have lesser noise impacts compared to the proposed project; however impact NOISE-1related to noise levels within the Topock Cultural Area would remain significant and unavoidable.
+Alternative B would have lesser noise impacts compared to the proposed project; however impact NOISE-1 related to noise levels within the Topock Cultural Area would remain significant and unavoidable.

 The trip distribution patterns under Alternative B would be similar to the proposed project.
 As with the proposed project, Alternative B would generate additional daily trips during construction, operations and maintenance activities, and decommissioning activities.
 Alternative B would result in fewer daily trips compared to the proposed project, with 29 trips for construction, with 49 trips for operations and maintenance with 50% construction, with 110 trips for operations and maintenance with 50% decommissioning, and 216 trips for decommissioning with removal of remedy.
 Accordingly, Alternative B would result in fewer peak-hour trips as well.
 However, the 49 trips associated with operation and maintenance would occur for as long as 2,200 years.
 As shown in Table 4.10-8 and 4.10-9, all roadway segments and study intersections currently operate at an acceptable level of service (LOS) and will continue to operate acceptably for the foreseeable future.
 Because Alternative B would result in fewer trips on an annual basis than the proposed project, this alternative would not degrade intersection or roadway segment operations below an acceptable LOS.
-Overall, the transportation impacts of Alternative B would be required.
+Overall, the transportation impacts of Alternative B would be reduced on an annual basis compared to the proposed project because fewer trips annually would be required.